bhavanavs/bhavanavs.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am interested in the fields of Computer Networks, Distributed Systems and Operating Systems.
-I am doing my PhD advised by <a href="https://people.cs.rutgers.edu/~sn624/">Prof. Srinivas Narayana</a> and <a href="https://people.cs.rutgers.edu/~badri/">Prof. Badri Nath</a> in the Computer Science Department of Rutgers University.
-My current work is focused on building a distributed load balancer which acts on measurements available on load balancer especially when load balancer has the visibility of ongoing client traffic alone.
+I am interested in the fields of Computer Networks, Distributed Systems, and Operating Systems.
+I am pursuing my PhD, advised by <a href="https://people.cs.rutgers.edu/~sn624/">Prof. Srinivas Narayana</a> and <a href="https://people.cs.rutgers.edu/~badri/">Prof. Badri Nath</a>, in the Computer Science Department at Rutgers University.
+My current work focuses on developing techniques to measure client-visible application response latency from a middle box, such as a load balancer.
+I also study the applications of these measurements for improved feedback control on the middle boxes, aiming to enhance the performance of the distributed system.
+I am also interested in developing streaming algorithms for network applications like intrusion detection systems and load balancers.

-Previously I worked with Citrix Systems, Bangalore India.
-I did my Mtech. from Indian Institute of Technology Guwahati under Prof. Pradip K. Das.
+Previously, I worked with Citrix Systems, Bangalore, India.
+I did my M. Tech. from the Indian Institute of Technology Guwahati under Prof. Pradip K. Das.